NBA play-in tournament

-The NBA play-in tournament is the preliminary National Basketball Association (NBA) postseason tournament.
+The NBA play-in tournament is the annual preliminary National Basketball Association (NBA) postseason tournament.
 It determines the final two playoff seeds in the Eastern Conference and Western Conference and is played immediately prior to the NBA playoffs, which is the main tournament of the postseason and regarded by the league as separate from the play-in tournament.
 Teams finishing the regular season in positions 7 through 10 in the standings for each conference compete to determine the number 7 and 8 seeds in each conference's bracket tournament.

 Format

 Original format

 On June 4, 2020, the NBA Board of Governors approved the first ever play-in game for the 2019–20 season.
 The game was part of the NBA's plans for a bubble as part of its return to play during the COVID-19 pandemic.
 If the 8 and 9 seeds in either conference were within four games of each other, the two seeds would play each other in up to two play-in games.
 If the 8 seed won the first game, it would advance to the playoffs.
 If the 9 seed won the first game, a second game would be played.
 The winner of the second game would advance to the playoffs.